coreos/rpm-ostree/docs/cliwrap.md

 nav_order: 1
 ---

-# Wrapping other CLI entrypoints
+# DEPRECATED: Wrapping other CLI entrypoints

+**This functionality is now deprecated and slated for removal**.

+The below text documents the functionality as it exists today for historical reference.

+---

 A simple way to describe the goal of rpm-ostree is to convert the default model for operating system updates to be "image based".